 The next menu tab (this web page) provides a narrative guide for nature walks on the preserve.

-The material below provides a wonderful narrative for a self-guided nature walk on the preserve, thanks to naturalist Ronald Dupuis, Jr.
+Or read below for a self-guided nature walk on the preserve, thanks to naturalist Ronald Dupuis, Jr.:

 Located on the coast of Maine in Yarmouth, Spear Farm is a small estuary preserve that combines the smell of woods and salt air and can be a nature walkers dream.
 As you walk along the 2.2 miles of well-marked trails, you move in and out of several different types of natural communities and ecosystems that will inspire even the casual walker through the trail system.
 These trails provide insight to the many different types of birds, mammals, amphibians, and reptiles that can call this wonderful place their home or just a pass through on their migratory routes up the coast of Maine in the spring.
 Also, in the spring, the wildflowers and ferns begin to emerge amongst the trees and shrubs contained in the 55 acre preserve.
 Planning a 2 to 3-hour visit to the preserve will provide a nature experience that provides a wide-array of observations and identification opportunities.
 There are also several interpretive signs along the way to assist the hiker.
 In the spring and early summer, the trails can be wet and leaf covered and this is also the time of year where bug dope is needed and the presence of ticks should be known.